ozturkfemre/unsupervised_learning_with_feo/index.md

 variance in the first cluster shown in red is high, the variance in the second cluster shown in green is low.

-## 5.5.
-Average Linkage Method

-Average linkage, also known as UPGMA (Unweighted Pair Group Method with Arithmetic Mean), is a hierarchical clustering method that calculates the distance between clusters as the average distance between all pairs of points in the two clusters being merged.

-To understand how average linkage works, let’s assume we have n data points and we start with each point in its own cluster.
-At each step, we merge the two clusters that have the smallest average distance between all pairs of points.

-The first step in average linkage is to compute the pairwise distances between all of the data points.
-This can be done using any distance metric, such as Euclidean distance or Manhattan distance.
-Next, we compute the average distance between all pairs of points in each cluster.
-We then merge the two clusters with the smallest average distance, and update the pairwise distances between the new merged cluster and the remaining clusters.

-One of the advantages of average linkage is that it tends to produce clusters that are well-separated and roughly equal in size.
-However, it can also be sensitive to outliers, since it takes the average of all pairwise distances between clusters.

-### 5.5.1.
+## 5.4.
 Average Linkage Method in R

 Since cophenetic distance is covered in the Ward’s Minimum Variance Method, it will not be shared with you in this part.
 However, it is necessary to state that Euclidean distance again gave the better results.
-In addition, methods to determine optimal number of clusters, again, suggested 2 as the optimal number of clusters.

 Again, you can use `fviz_dend` function in `factoextra` package to visualise dendogram of a hierarchical clustering with the object you created from hierarchical clustering with the function `hclust` from stats package.